Tigpan-Bytes/CTF/proposal.md

    create more units, running into or attacking enemy units will hurt/kill them, steping on an enemy base will destroy it.
 Last team standing wins.
    - The participants would also be provided a copy of the program used to run the AI Battle so they can test their creations.
+   - The participants would also be given a few default bots, for example they are given two: one that poorly attacks and nothing else, one that poorly collects resources and nothing else.
+The first expected move of the participants would be to stitch the two together (should take until the first match to understand the game and do this) then improve the bots.
    - On the website there would also extensive documentation for the API given to the participants.
  - 5 challenges per catagory (The ones added would probably be on the easy side).
  - Sexy looking website for the CTF.